sigp/lighthouse/book/src/faq.md

 ERRO Aggregate attestation queue full, queue_len: 4096, msg: the system has insufficient resources for load, module: network::beacon_processor:1542
 ```

 This indicates that the system resources are overloaded.
 The above error will usually be seen when the node is doing some resource-intensive processes, e.g., the execution client is syncing, or the beacon node is downloading historical blocks.
-You can check the CPU, RAM or disk usage to see if they are being overloaded.
-Once the resource-intensive processes completed, the error should be gone.
+You can check the CPU, RAM or disk usage to confirm they are being overloaded.
+The error should resolve once the resource-intensive processes have completed.

 ## Validator